Tutor Resume Done Right (Expert Tips + Free Templates)

 Oakwood Middle School, 2020-2022

-Taught Mathematics to students by helping improve testing average for students by 13%.
+• Taught Mathematics to students by helping improve testing average by 13%.

 A section on potential skills

-No matter which subjects you choose to specialize in and teach as a professional tutor, you need to have several soft skills to do well as a tutor.
-Soft skills are more about how you can connect and relate with your student.
+No matter which subjects you choose to specialize in and teach, you need to have several soft skills to do well as a tutor.
+Soft skills are more about how you can connect with and relate to your students.
 And no matter the subject you teach, you need to relate well to them, or they will never learn the material.

 There are several soft skills you can add to your resume, including: